esSteres/discord-CMD/README.md

 The value returned by `processMessage` will be sent to the channel that the bot recived the command invocation from.
 For no response, return `null`.

-If you want to refer to the currently set prefix in your usage information, use `"%prefix%"` - it will be replaced wiht the configured prefix when the info needs to be printed
+If you want to refer to the currently set prefix in your usage information, use `"%prefix%"` - it will be replaced with the currently configured prefix when the info needs to be printed.

 ### MessageTypeCommand